daniellekeefe/liri-node-app/README.md

 App Use:
 Open New Terminal ensure you are in the correct folder.
-Call on the functions: There are four possible scenarios, outlined below. node liri.js concert-this ex.
-Florence & The Machine node liri.js spotify-this-song ex.
-The Scientist node liri.js movie-this Name of ex.
-BIG node liri.js do-what-it-says  simply hit enter, the text in the random.txt file will be executed.
+**Call on the functions**: There are four possible scenarios, outlined below.
+*node liri.js concert-this ex.
+Florence & The Machine *node liri.js spotify-this-song ex.
+The Scientist *node liri.js movie-this Name of ex.
+BIG
+*node liri.js do-what-it-says  simply hit enter, the text in the random.txt file will be executed.

 GitHub Repo: